Marisa Camplin

 At risk of drowning, how can Calliope fight for her life and find strength she never knew she had?

-CALLIOPE is more than just a film.
-Through its social impact campaign and non-profit partnerships, it’s a catalyst for change.
-By harnessing the transformative power of storytelling, it empowers individuals, fosters awareness, and paves the way for a future where early breast cancer detection and survivorship isn’t just an option, but the norm.
+CALLIOPE is more than just a film, it’s a catalyst for change.
+By harnessing the transformative power of storytelling, and through its social impact, it empowers individuals, fosters awareness, and paves the way for a future where early breast cancer detection and survivorship isn’t just an option, but the norm.
+This story is for the 1 in 8 women who have been (or will be) diagnosed with breast cancer in their lifetime and all of the people supporting them, or struggling to figure out how to support them.
+It’s a story about transformation, growth and hope for each and every one of the characters.

 CALLIOPE is fiscally sponsored through New York Women in Film and Television (NYWIFT).
 Please consider donating to our campaign.
 Your contribution to this project is a charitable deduction for income tax purposes.